 The variety of algorithms presented in the chapter stems from two reasons.
 First, different solutions arise from the interplay between the spatially distributed character of the coordination algorithms and the limited sensing and communication capabilities of the robotic network.
-As an example, different solutions are feasible when agents have limited-range communication capabilities or when agents have omnidirectional line-of-sight visibility sensors.
+As an example, different solutions are feasible when agents have range-limited communication capabilities or when agents have omnidirectional line-of-sight visibility sensors.
 Second, there is no universal notion of deployment.
 Different scenarios give rise to different ways of measuring what constitutes a good deployment.
 As an example, a robotic network might follow a different strategy depending on whether it has information about areas of importance in the environment or not.
 In the first case, by incorporating the knowledge on the environment.
 In the second, by assuming a worst-case scenario, where important things can be happening precisely at the furthest away location from the network configuration.

 Our exposition here follows [Cortés et al., 2004, 2005, Cortés and Bullo, 2005].
 Our approach makes extensive use of the multicenter functions from geometric optimization introduced in Chapter 2.
 It is not difficult to synthesize continuous-time gradient ascent algorithms using the smoothness results presented in Section 2.3, and characterize its asymptotic convergence properties (as we ask the reader to do in Exercises E2.11 and E2.12).
 However, following the robotic network model of Chapter 3, we are interested in discrete-time algorithms.
 In general, gradient ascent algorithms implemented in discrete time require the selection of appropriate step sizes that guarantee the monotonic evolution of the objective function.
-This is usually accomplished via line search procedures, e.g., see Bertsekas and Tsitsiklis [1997].
+This is usually accomplished via line search procedures, e.g., see [Bertsekas and Tsitsiklis,

+1997].
 In this chapter we show that the special geometric properties of the multicenter functions and their gradients allow us to identify natural target locations for the robotic agents without the need to perform any line search.

 The chapter is organized as follows.
-In Section 5.1 we formally define the notions of deployment via task maps and multicenter functions.
-In Section 5.2 we present motion coordination algorithms to achieve each deployment task.
+In the first section of the chapter we formally define the notions of deployment via task maps and multicenter functions.
+In the next section, we present motion coordination algorithms to achieve each deployment task.
 Specifically, we introduce control and communication laws based on various notions of geometric centers.
-In Section 5.2.3 we present convergence and complexity results on the proposed algorithms, along with simulations illustrating our analysis.
-Finally, in Section 5.5 we gather the proofs of the main results of the paper.
+We present convergence and complexity results on the proposed algorithms, along with simulations illustrating our analysis.
+The third section presents various simulations of the proposed motion coordination algorithms.
+We end the chapter with three sections on, respectively, bibliographical notes, proofs of the results presented in the chapter, and exercises.
 Throughout the exposition, we make extensive use of proximity graphs, multicenter functions, and geometric optimization.
 The convergence and complexity analysis are based on the LaSalle Invariance Principle and on linear dynamical systems defined by Toeplitz matrices.

-5.1 Problem statement
+5.1 PROBLEM STATEMENT